bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 The **Subnet Mask** allows a host to determine if an IP address it needs to communicate with is local or remote.
 This influences if it needs to use a gateway or can communicate locally.

 * A subnet mask is configured on a host device in addition to an IP address (example, `255.255.0.0` and this is the same as a `/16` prefix).
-* A subnet mask is a dotted decimal version of a binary number which indicates which part of an IP Address is network (1) and which part is host (0).
+* A subnet mask is a dotted-decimal version of a binary number that indicates which part of an IP Address is a network (1) and which part is a host (0).
 * The starting address of the local network is all 0s in the host part and the ending is all 1s in the host part.

 Address: `133.33.3.7`, Subnet Mask: `255.255.0.0` or `/16` ...